ADF Logo

 “Massachusetts’ foster care system is in crisis: The Commonwealth has more than 1,400 children who are waiting to be placed with a loving family.
 Yet Massachusetts is putting its ideological agenda ahead of the needs of these suffering kids,” said ADF Senior Counsel Johannes Widmalm-Delphonse.

 And make no mistake: The Jones and Schrock families are good foster homes.
-Both families have made abundantly clear that they’ll welcome in and love any child, but also can’t do anything to violate their deeply held beliefs.
+Both families have made abundantly clear that they’ll welcome in and love any child but also can’t do anything to violate their deeply held beliefs.

-Because of this, ADF attorneys filed a lawsuit on behalf of the Joneses and Schrocks in September 2025.
-Every child deserves a loving home.
-Children suffer when the government excludes people of faith from foster care.
+Indeed, every child deserves a loving home.
+Children suffer when the government excludes people of faith from foster care, and that’s why ADF is committed to this cause.

 Jones v.
 Mahaniah